Skip to Content

 However, as with all equipment, there are some negative aspects to be aware of.

-Gardeners’ main issue when using mini plastic greenhouses is that they are susceptible to being damaged by heavy wind.
+Gardeners’ main issue when using mini-plastic greenhouses is their susceptibility to heavy wind damage.

 This can cause the plastic covers to tear in some cases, especially around the greenhouse door.
 Securing them properly is key to surviving windy weather, and Ground-fixing pegs can be used to achieve this.